aricwang88/hackrf_WBFM_Transmit/README.md

 # Describtion
 This is a mini code, in a single C file and work only one thread.
 It can parse wav file and generate IQ data for hackrf one, then send data to hackrf one.
 The default frequency is 100.4MHz.

 #Prepare media source
----Option 1: Download or clone the test wave file from github.
+Option 1: Download or clone the test wave file from github.
 ```
 git clone https://github.com/aricwang88/hackrf_example_res.git
 ```
----Option 2: Install ffmpeg or libav-tools to convert to wave file.
+Option 2: Install ffmpeg or libav-tools to convert the mp3 to wave file.

 Search in repository:
 ```
 apt-cache search libav-tools